Registration is now open for participation in this year’s learning communities. Register now.

 Faculty learning communities are defined as “cross-disciplinary faculty and staff group of 6-15 members that engage in ‘an active, collaborative, yearlong program with a curriculum about enhancing teaching and learning and with frequent seminars and activities that provide learning, development, the scholarship of teaching, and community building’” (Newman, 2017, p.
 428).

-At Peabody, the Learning Innovation team in collaboration with Institute Studies provides the frameworks and financial and structural supports for faculty to initiate, participate in, and report out of learning communities.
+At Peabody, the Learning Innovation team provides the frameworks and financial and structural supports for faculty to initiate, participate in, and report out of learning communities.
 These communities are provided platforms to share their findings, outcomes, and recommendations with both their peers and leadership, with the goal of improving the teaching and learning experience across the institution in a variety of ways.

 A faculty learning community eligible for funding includes some or all of the following: